 The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-The scheme operates to withhold tax at source at the point of payment, thereby reducing the risk of a subsequent default by the sub-contractor.
-Although, if the sub-contractor can prove he has complied with his tax obligations he is able to receive payments gross.
+The scheme operates to withhold tax at source at the point of payment, thereby reducing the risk of a subsequent default by the subcontractor.
+Although, if the subcontractor can prove he has complied with his tax obligations and meets certain other tests (mainly around minimum turnover), he is able to receive payments gross.

 The scheme has undergone regular changes since its inception.
 The current regime came into effect on 6 April 2007.